Foundation / Corporation

 Harrington Discovery Institute and Alzheimer’s Drug Discovery Foundation (ADDF)

-Grants to USA scientists with MD and PhD degrees for research into the development of drugs to cure, treat, and prevent Alzheimer's disease.
-Applicants must submit a Letter of Intent prior to submission of a full application.
+Awards to USA faculty members at IHEs or research centers to support the development of drugs to cure, treat, and prevent Alzheimer's disease.
+Applicants must submit a letter of intent prior to submitting a full application.
 Funding is intended to provide drug development support and to help bridge the gap between basic discovery and the clinical realm.

 The ADDF-Harrington Scholar Award selection committee seeks breakthrough discovery defined by innovation, creativity and potential clinical impact, including: